 - 33% of customers say they’d look to switch to a competitor after a single bad service experience

-One of the most important touch points you have on the customer journey map is their support experience, so your service must be outstanding.
-That’s why we wrote this guide: to help you ask the right questions as you create a deliberate customer service strategy for your online store.
+One of the most important touch points you have on the customer journey map is the customer’s support experience, so your service must be outstanding.
+In this guide, we'll cover everything you need to know about how to provide customer service, improve customer retention, and avoid the common pitfalls of providing poor customer service.

 - Choosing the right customer service channels

 - Why good service improves the shopping experience